Also known as: Eye test -- color, Vision test -- color or Ishihara color vision test

 A color vision test checks your ability to distinguish between different colors.

-As you cover one eye, the tester will hold the test plates 14 inches from your face and ask you to quickly identify the symbol found in each color pattern.
+As you cover one eye, the tester will hold the test cards 14 inches from your face and ask you to quickly identify the symbol found in each color pattern.

 Depending on the problem suspected, you may be asked to determine the intensity of a color, especially in one eye compared to the other.
 This is often tested by using the cap of a red eyedrop bottle.